elyra-ai/elyra/docs/source/user_guide/pipelines.md

 ##### Resources: CPU, GPU, and RAM
    - Resources that the notebook or script requires.
 RAM takes units of gigabytes (10<sup>9</sup> bytes).
+   - Specify a custom Kubernetes GPU vendor, if desired.
+The default vendor is `nvidia.com/gpu`.
+See [this topic in the Kubernetes documentation](https://kubernetes.io/docs/tasks/manage-gpus/scheduling-gpus/) for more information.
    - The values are ignored when the pipeline is executed locally.
+   - Example: `amd.com/gpu`

 ##### Runtime image